developerdialogs/developerdialogs.github.io/_posts/2020-04-04-why-is-software-consistency-important.md

     *Resolution*: This is normal and do not lose sight of your learning.
 When working on a personal project or for your curriculum, research and apply best practices, while trying to keep things consistent.
 Understand that this is a part of the learning curve.

-1. **Under Communication** - Perhaps the most important factor that contributes to inconsistencies in a codebase.
+1. **Under Communication** - Lack of Communication is perhaps the most important factor that contributes to inconsistencies in a codebase.
 Silos between programmers can wreck havoc on codebase even if everyone have good intentions and are constantly working to improve the code.

-    *Resolution*:  Communicate.
-If you identify certain issues, bring it up with your colleagues.
+    *Resolution*:  **Communicate!** If you identify certain issues, bring it up with your colleagues.
 Have a chat with your leads and document it.
 This would also be a great time to make use of any ticketing system that you use and document your findings in a backlog ticket.

     Please do not start working on it without first discussing and prioritizing it with your teammates, as doing this is a slippery slope.
 After all, it is the responsibility of a team to deliver their best work together.

-    Code reviews - Lastly code review is an important piece in ensuring the collective knowledge of team is applied
+    Code reviews - Lastly, code review is an important piece which ensures that the collective knowledge of team is applied.
+Be constructive in giving feedback and be gracious when receiving it.

 1. **Team size** - People are opinionated and have different learning experiences.
 As the team size increases, so will the variations that each programmer tend to introduce.